DuMont Television Network

-DuMont's latter-day obscurity, caused mainly by the destruction of its extensive program archive by the 1970s, has prompted TV historian David Weinstein to refer to it as the "forgotten network".
-A few popular DuMont programs, such as Cavalcade of Stars and Emmy Award winner Life Is Worth Living, appear in television retrospectives or are mentioned briefly in books about U.S. television history.
+DuMont's obscurity, caused mainly by the destruction of its extensive program archive by the 1970s, has prompted TV historian David Weinstein to refer to it as the "forgotten network."
+A few popular DuMont programs, such as Cavalcade of Stars, Captain Video, and Emmy Award winner Life Is Worth Living, appear in television retrospectives or are mentioned briefly in books about American television history.
+In addition, a collection of programs and promos is available on the Roku streaming television channel under the DuMont name.

 History

 Origins

-Allen B. DuMont Laboratories was founded in 1931 by Allen B. DuMont with only $1,000, and a laboratory in his basement.
-He and his staff were responsible for many early technical innovations, including the first consumer all-electronic television receiver in 1938.
-Their most revolutionary contribution came when the team successfully extended the life of a cathode ray tube from 24 to 1000 hours, making television sets a practical product for consumers.
+Allen B. DuMont Laboratories was founded with $1,000 in 1931 by Allen B. DuMont in a laboratory in his basement.
+He and his staff were responsible for such early technical innovations as the first consumer electronic television receiver in 1938.
+Their most revolutionary contribution came when the team extended the life of a cathode ray tube from 24 to 1,000 hours, making television sets practical for consumers.
 The company's television receivers soon became the standard of the industry.

-In 1942, DuMont worked with the US Army in developing radar technology during World War II.
-This brought in $5 million for the company.
+During World War II, DuMont worked with the U.S. Army in developing radar, which brought in $5 million for the company in 1942.

-Early sales of television receivers were hampered by the lack of regularly scheduled programming being broadcast.
-A few months after selling his first set in 1938, DuMont opened his own New York-area experimental television station (W2XVT) in Passaic, New Jersey.
-In 1940, the station moved to Manhattan as W2XWV on channel 4 and commenced broadcasting on June 28, 1942.
-Unlike CBS and NBC, which reduced their hours of television broadcasting during World War II, DuMont continued full-scale experimental and commercial broadcasts throughout the war.
-In 1944, W2XWV received a commercial license, the third in New York, under the call letters WABD (derived from DuMont's initials).
+Early sales of television receivers were hampered by the lack of regularly scheduled programming.
+A few months after selling his first set in 1938, DuMont opened his own New York-area television station (W2XVT) in Passaic, New Jersey.
+In 1940, the station moved to Manhattan as W2XWV on channel 4 and commenced broadcasting on April 13, 1940.
+Unlike CBS and NBC, which reduced their television broadcasting during World War II, DuMont continued experimental and commercial broadcasts throughout the war.
+In 1944, W2XWV received its commercial license, the third in New York, under the call letters WABD.
 In 1945, it moved to channel 5.
-On May 19, 1945, DuMont opened experimental W3XWT in Washington, D.C. which became commercial station WTTG.
+On May 19, 1945, DuMont opened experimental W3XWT in Washington, DC., which became commercial station WTTG.

 Paramount Pictures became a minority shareholder in DuMont Laboratories when it advanced $400,000 in 1939 for a 40% share in the company.
-Paramount had television interests of its own, having launched experimental stations in Los Angeles in 1939 and Chicago in 1940.
+Paramount had television interests of its own, having launched stations in Los Angeles in 1939 and Chicago in 1940.
 DuMont's association with Paramount would later come back to haunt DuMont.